wojciechhajduczenia/mindera/README.md

  su $user -c /usr/bin/java -jar selenium_server_locstion -host 127.0.0.1 &gt

- To run:
+ ##To run:
  - download packages from this repository and place them in your folder
  - be sure to have sufficient permissions to start browser (chrome in this case) from command line ie.:/usr/bin/chromium-browser
+ - fill in variable pointing to chrome webdriver location in python file: path = ''
  - to run the tests, type: python mindera_code_test.py

- Expected result
+ ##Expected result
- - images saved to folder showing pre- and post segregation state saved as "before.png" and "after.png" respectively
+ ###- images saved to folder showing pre- and post segregation state saved as "before.png" and "after.png" respectively
- - command output:
+ ###- command output:

- Amount of elements in the list:6
+ *Amount of elements in the list:6

 Item 5